appacademy/Module-2-Resources/README.md

 ## How to use this repo

-This repo has templates for a/A module 2 practices and study guides. __Students should use their own cohort specific branch__.
-Solutions and cohort specific work will be available on their respective branch as the cohort progresses through curriculum.
+This repo has templates for a/A module 2 practices and study guides. __Students should use their own cohort's specific branch__.
+Solutions and cohort specific work will be available on their respective branch as their cohort progresses through curriculum.
+Content is regularly iterated on, adjusted and improved so each cohort's materials might change.

 _Please follow the specific steps for setting up this repo.
 They are designed for incoming students for this module._

 __It is recommended that students create two clones of this repo__.
-One to check for updates (`git pull`) and another for their own commits which the student will connect to their own GitHub repo.
+One to check for updates (with `git pull`) and another for their own commits which the student will connect to their own GitHub repo.

 __Follow the instructions in the [setup][setup] section (below) how to clone this repo__.
 Consult the [git flow guide][connecting] how to change a `git remote` to connect to your personal repo.